palletops/lein-shorthand/README.md

 no matter which namespace you are in.
 One way of achieving this is to put these functions into a namespace with a short name, like `.`, so you can refer to them easily.
-The original idea came from Gary Frederick, who also wrote [dot-slash][dot-slash], which I discovered after writing this.
+The original idea came from Gary Fredericks, who also wrote [dot-slash][dot-slash], which I discovered after writing this.

 ## Usage